0xbenc/skyway/README.md

 ChromeOS is not officially supported, but many modern Chromebooks and Chromeboxes can install .deb files from the Downloads folder.

 Skyway is not a website or a native mobile app.
-To chat and recieve messages, an internet connection must be present.
+To chat and receive messages, an internet connection must be present.

 The ARM64 architecture is officially supported for Mac